gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 - Designing the abstraction layer and integrating these devices to the app
 - A lot of research and experiments to come up with a good design that is scalable and maintainable
-- _Supporting custom voice commands_ for different clients based on their requirements
+- Supporting custom voice commands for different clients based on their requirements
-- Regular communication with clients to calibrate the Voice settings according to their needs.
+- Regular communication with clients to calibrate the Voice settings according to their needs
 - Debugging the OTT application using Android SDK
 - Collaborate with testers to properly tests the Voice features before release
 - Use of Google Cloud services and AWS Lambda to handle text to speech feature of different devices